vipulmchaudhari8/number-operation/README.md

 # A Simple project in ReactJS with the use of React Hooks, Events, Functional Component to Increament and Decreament counter by 1 on Button Click

 1. Clone the project in local
+2. Go to ./number-operation and run npm install
-2. Provided node is installed on your system
+3. Provided node is installed on your system
-3. Run npm start from ./number-operation
+4. Run npm start from ./number-operation
-4. Application should load on http://localhost:3000/
+5. Application should load on http://localhost:3000/